Mortgage Rate Sheet

 Where It Appears in the Borrower Process

-Borrowers usually encounter the concept indirectly when a lender or broker explains why a specific rate requires points, why one profile gets better pricing than another, or why extending a lock changes the quote.
+Borrowers usually encounter the concept indirectly when a lender or broker explains why a specific Rate Quote requires points, why one profile gets better pricing than another, or why extending a lock changes the quote.

 The term is most useful during comparison shopping and pricing explanation, especially when the borrower wants to understand how the quote was built rather than only what the final number is.